Bharat9848/notes/SystemDesign/lowLevelDesign.md

 # Interface:
 - interface provide access to resource.
 - It consist of operations, event and properties.
+- interface have semantics like transaction is abstraction which guarantee atomicity
 - operation is synchronus ?
 - event for aysnchronus ?
 - properties is metadata like access rights, unit of measure or formatting assumption.